 OTG goggles, keep your glasses on!

-Not everybody can afford ski goggles suited his view.
-The OTG models (for Over The Glasses) allow glasses to be worn inside the goggles thanks a greater volume and a specific foam cut at temple level.
+Not everybody can afford ski goggles this a corrective lens.
+The OTG models (for Over The Glasses) allow glasses to be worn inside the goggles thanks a greater volume and a specific foam cut at temple area.
 If you can't stand contacts, this type of goggles is a safe pick.

 Oakley, Julbo, and Salomon all offer high-end OTG models.
 Cairn, Cébé or Bliz goggles are more affordable and Atomic and Scott certainly have the best value-for-money.

-All ski goggles are certified by the EN174 standard that guarantees a 100% protection against UV.
-It’s the visible light transmission or VLT that varies between models depending on the glass category (or class) you choose.
+All ski goggles are certified by the EN174 standard that guarantees 100% protection against UV.
+It’s the visible light transmission or VLT that varies between models depending on the lens category (or class) you choose.

 Class 0 lenses